Notice regarding the quality of machine translation

 As soon as the CMA files its complete file, it sends a receipt for the application of a business creation file to the applicant.
 Failure to respond within two months is worth registration.

-To go further Articles 9 and following of Decree No. 98-247 of 2 April 1998 on artisanal qualification and the repertoire of trades.
+For further information: Articles 9 and following of Decree No. 98-247 of 2 April 1998 on artisanal qualification and the repertoire of trades.

 b.
-Professional qualifications - European nationals (Free provision of services or free establishment)
+Professional qualifications - European nationals (Free provision of services or Freedom of establishment)

 There is no provision for the national of a Member State of the European Union (EU) or a State party to the European Economic Area (EEA) agreement to operate as a tea shop operator on a temporary and occasional basis in France.